ElektraInitiative/libelektra/doc/keynames/README.md

 - system
 - default

-Each of these namespaces has a very specific meaning, explained in [another section below](#12-namespaces-and-root-keys).
+Each of these namespaces has a very specific meaning, explained in [section 1.2](#12-namespaces-and-root-keys).

 Apart from the namespace, a key name is just a series of zero or more _key name parts_.
 Each key name part is just an arbitrary (possibly empty) sequence of non-zero bytes.